seanngpack/feeling-blue-cpp/docs/demo/demo.rst

 Search for characteristics
 --------------------------

-A Characteristic holds a value. feeling-blue stores this value as a 8-bit integer array, or byte array.
-It is up to you to know how to convert this data into something human-readable.
+A Characteristic holds a value. feeling-blue stores this as a byte array.
+It is up to you to know how to convert this data into something human-readable, a string representation for instance.
 Future updates will include built-in functionality with the option to make it human-readable, but for now just byte the bullet.

 Characteristic values can be read or written.
 A characteristic may also have **notifications** enabled meaning when the value is updated, it will notify your peripheral and send data to it.